-The Johns Hopkins University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Johns Hopkins University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education.

-The Johns Hopkins University School of Medicine designates this live activity for 1.0 credit per session for a maximum of 94.0 [2 years] AMA PRA Category 1 Credits TM.
+The Johns Hopkins University School of Medicine designates this regularly scheduled series - live activity for a maximum of one (1) AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-It is the policy of the Johns Hopkins University School of Medicine that the speaker and provider disclose real or apparent conflicts of interest relating to the topics of this educational activity, and also disclose discussions of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-The Johns Hopkins School of Medicine OCME has established policies in place that will identify and resolve all conflicts of interest prior to this educational activity.
-Detailed disclosure will be made in the activity materials.
+It is the policy of the Johns Hopkins University School of Medicine that the presenter and provider globally disclose conflicts of interest.
+The Johns Hopkins University School of Medicine OCME has established policies that will identify and resolve conflicts of interest prior to this educational activity.
+Detailed disclosure will be made prior to presentation of the education.